chvmp/champ/README.md

         - Gait parameters.
         - Hardware Drivers.
         - Navigation parameters (move_base, amcl and gmapping).
-        - Micro-controller header files for gait and lightweight robot description.
-This only applies to robot builds that use micro-controller to run the quadruped controller.
+        - Microcontroller header files for gait and lightweight robot description.
+This only applies to robot builds that use microcontroller to run the quadruped controller.

      As a reference, you can check out the collection of robots that have been pre-configured [here](https://github.com/chvmp/robots).
 In the list are some of the popular quadruped robots like Anymal, MIT Mini Cheetah, Boston Dynamic's LittleDog, and SpotMicroAI.
 Feel free to download the configuration packages in your catkin workspaces 'src' directory to try.